lvmaomao/AndRouter/README.md

 AndRouter is a android framework used to map url to activities or actions.

 ## Features
-- AndRouter implements activities router, so your only need to define your own activities mapping table and enjoying using url to open activities.
+- AndRouter implements activities router, so it only need to define the activities mapping table and enjoy using url to open activities.
 - AndRouter implements Browser router.
-So you can use it to open a web url.
+So it can be used to open a web url.
 It will use the system browser to open it.
 - AndRouter supports adding user-defined router.
 - RouteManager will use the first router which can open the url in the list to open it.
 So the router added earlier will have higher priority.
 - The default scheme of activities router is "activity", and broswer router is "http" and "https".
-You are allowed to change them.
+It's allowed to change them.
-- You can change the behaviour of the default activity router and browser router.
+- It supports to change the behaviour of the default activity router and browser router.
-- You can only add one object of a router class to the Router.
+- It can only add one object of a router class to the Router.
 Or it will delete the router object which has the same class of that you added and add the new one.

 ## Usage
 ### Initialize
-If you want to use the default activity router and browser router, you should initialize them.
+It needs to be initialized if you want to use the default activity router and browser router.

 ```java
     Router.initActivityRouter(getApplicationContext(), new IActivityRouteTableInitializer() {